When, Exactly, Should You Vaccinate Your Puppy?

 This infectionopens in a new tab is caused by bacteria that can be transmitted through the urine of an infected animal (usually rats), either by direct contact or contact with contaminated soil or water.
 It wreaks havoc on dogs’ kidneysopens in a new tab and liver, and can be fatal in severe cases.
 Though there are antibiotics that treat it, your vet may recommend the vaccine if you live in high-risk areas like cities (because: rats) and/or if your dog drinks from puddles of standing water on walks.
 Some vets offer a DHLPP combo vaccine, which is DHPP plus lepto.

-The Bordetella pathogen is the most common cause of kennel cough, which is super contagious.
-It’s also pretty easily treated with antibiotics, but if your dog hangs out at dog parks or doggie daycare on the regular, it’s wise to get them covered with this vaccine.
-In fact, most kennels require it if you’re pup will be boarding there day or night.
-This one runs its course in six months so stay up to speed with the boosters.
+The Bordetella pathogen is the most common cause of kennel coughopens in a new tab, which is super contagious.
+It’s also pretty easily treated with antibiotics, but if your dog hangs out at dog parksopens in a new tab or doggie daycareopens in a new tab on the regular, it’s wise to get them covered with this vaccine.
+In fact, most kennels require it if your pup will be boarding there day or night.
+This one runs its course in six months, so stay up-to-date with the boosters.

-Flu shots aren’t just for your folks.
-Similar to Bordetella above, canine flu is recommended for dogs with healthy social lives (dog park, daycare).
+Flu shots aren’t just for dog parents.
+Similar to Bordetella above, canine fluopens in a new tab is recommended for pups with healthy social lives (dog park, daycare, etc.).

-As if ticks weren’t ghoulish enough, they carry Lyme disease, which is debilitating to humans and dogs alike.
-While less of a threat in the city, Lyme disease is pretty rampant in rural, wooded environs.
+As if ticksopens in a new tab weren’t ghoulish enough, they carry Lyme disease, which is debilitating to humans and dogs alike.
+While less of a threat in an urban area, Lyme disease is pretty rampant in rural, wooded environments.
 If you live in such an area, your vet will highly recommend it.
 And if you’re an urbanite who spends weekends in the great outdoors (lucky dog!) you should also consider this vaccine.

 Puppy Vaccine Schedule

 At this point, you may be thinking, Thanks, you’ve made the process clear as mud.
-Knowing what vaccines are out there is only the beginning.
+Knowing what vaccines are out there is only the beginning; you also need to know when to vaccinate puppies.
 If you’re a new puppy parent, clear your calendar.
-It’s recommended that puppies begin their vaccination schedule at eight weeks old, then are boosted every three-four weeks.
+It’s recommended that puppies begin their puppy schedule of shots at eight weeks old, then are boosted every three to four weeks.
 (Of course, you can’t always know a rescue pup’s birthdate, but your vet can estimate their age.)
 Here’s what a schedule typically looks like:

-At 8 weeks, your puppy will receive the first dose of DA2PP and Bordetella (if it’s recommended).
+At eight weeks, your puppy will receive the first dose of DA2PP and Bordetella (if it’s recommended).